 Messi attributed his success to his teammates.
 Although much of Barcelona’s success was attributed to the maestro conjuring up magical goals, he knew that no matter how good you are, your success is driven by your team.
 As a leader, Messi was always the voice of the team – lifting them with crucial goals and encouraging them all the way.
 The team could always count on him, and vice versa.

 Many leaders often forget how they become successful.
 In most cases, they got to where they are because of the people behind them.
 I am acutely aware that at Leaderonomics, much of our success is driven by the amazing efforts of people who bring magic into our daily interaction with business leaders, community leaders, youths and students.
 To me, learning this lesson from the world’s best player is humbling.

-This weekend, as we celebrate greatness, it may be time for you to reflect on your life and remember the people who helped you in your journey towards success.
+This season, it may be time for you to reflect on your life and remember the people who helped you in your journey towards success.
 If you feel you are not as successful yet, there may be some great lessons to be learned on how to engage your team and enable the people behind you to truly support and grow with you.